 Pay up or wash up

-As the beer and the margarita was hitting me in a good way, it was time to pack up our stuff and head back to our apartment.
+As the beer and the margarita were hitting me in a good way, it was time to pack up our stuff and head back to our apartment.
 It was time to pay up.

 As 27 euro is such an odd number, I left my remaining euros in the little Mexican Day of the Dead piggy bank on the counter.